cacheflowe/embetter/README.md

 </div>
 ```

-Step 2: Tell Embetter's JavaScript to activate any players on the page, or within a specific container.
+Tell Embetter's JavaScript to activate any players on the page, or within a specific container.
 Be sure to pass in the 3rd-party services you'd like to enable:

 ```
 var embedServices = [